isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-04-15-post-Logo And Mascot Unveiled For Inaugural Singapore National Games.md

 ---

-###### Annex A: Singapore National Games 2012 Fact Sheet
+**Annex A: Singapore National Games 2012 Fact Sheet**

-The Singapore National Games 2012 (SNG) is a new biennial sports festival that bridges community participation and sports excellence will offer residents from all ages, races and estates the opportunity to be part of Singapore?s exciting sporting landscape.
+The Singapore National Games 2012 (SNG) is a new biennial sports festival that bridges community participation and sports excellence will offer residents from all ages, races and estates the opportunity to be part of Singapore's exciting sporting landscape.
 From the Sunday sports enthusiast, the arm-chair commentator, to the serious athlete, all can now play, compete, support and volunteer.

 The inaugural SNG will see community teams pitting against each other in ten sports.
 The SNG will be jointly organised by the Singapore Sports Council (SSC), People's Association (PA) and its grassroots organisations, the Community Sports Clubs, as well as the National Sports Associations (NSAs) of the ten sports in the inaugural SNG.
 It aims to be a meaningful and memorable sporting festival that ignites passion, builds character, and connects people and bonds Singaporeans.